 Stephanie Dauth, Ruxandra F Sîrbulescu contributed equally to this work.

 Electronic supplementary material

-Additional file 3:Locomotor activity analysis by infrared sensor module recordings of activity frequencies.
+Additional file 3:.
 Mice were singly housed over a time period of four weeks and recordings were taken by integrating activity frequencies over time intervals of 10 min, each, as detected by the infrared sensor module throughout weeks 2-4.
 Ctsk-/- mice (grey dotted line) exhibited no obvious differences in locomotor activity and diurnal rhythm in comparison to WT controls (straight black line) (Ctsk-/- n = 5; WT n = 5).
 (PDF 365 KB)

-Additional file 4:Elevated plus maze and hole board test.
+Additional file 4:.
 (A) Ctsk-/- mice (grey bars) spent approximately 36% of the total time in the open arms, a marked increase compared to the WT controls (open bars).
 In addition, while the WT mice showed a pronounced preference for the closed arms of the maze, this difference was not significant in Ctsk-/- mice.
 (B) The hole board test revealed a significant increase in the frequency of central area crossing in Ctsk-/- mice compared to WT controls (A and B, Ctsk-/- n = 10; WT n = 12).
 Levels of significance are denoted as * for p < 0.05; *** for p < 0.001.
 (PDF 25 KB)